 This webinar will define specific functional activities that are within the repertoire of the modern-day older adult.
 Using objective measures to quantify improvement, this webinar will demonstrate progressions for each skill set.
 A discussion of current literature on aquatic interventions to upgrade land function will conclude the presentation.

-Upon completion of the course, participants will be able to:
+Upon successful completion of the course, the learner will be able to:

-- Identify key components of physical decline in community dwelling older adults that negatively impact function.
+- Identify key components of physical decline in community-dwelling older adults that negatively impact function;

-- Describe appropriate standardized testing to quantify specific areas of physical decline for which physical therapy intervention is most appropriate.
+- Describe appropriate standardized testing to quantify specific areas of physical decline for which physical therapy intervention is most appropriate;

-- Explain the benefits of aquatic interventions relative to the physical decline that can occur with age.
+- Explain the benefits of aquatic interventions relative to the physical decline that can occur with age;

 - Discuss when it is appropriate to transition from water to land to facilitate efficient physical upgrades that affect daily function.